shubhamjain31/Recommendation-System/README.md

 Collecting data and then uploading into database manually was boring and tiredsome.
 So I tried to automate this task.

-First, I downloaded the movie trailers
+<div class="text-blue mb-2">this is an interactive approach towards recommendation System, so I decided to go with Movie Trailers

-.bg-green-light  this is an interactive approach towards recommendation System, so I decided to go with Movie Trailers
+</div>First, I downloaded the movie trailers

 To download the videos, 'video_downloader.py' file is used.